bleuf1sh/git-byLines/README.md

 A config file named **.config.byLines.json** is automatically generated inside of each repo and can be safely added to source control.

+## Manual Install
+1. Clone this repo do a directory of your choosing
+1. Look at additionsToBashProfile.sh for examples of the aliases to manually add to your shell

 </br>